joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 for my current work at Whisper.
 I had been self-taught in ML, but there's only so much you can get by reading books and papers on your own.
 There's no substitute for talking with researchers who are at the frontier of our knowledge.
-And beyond the value of the residency for my own growth as an ML practitioner, the group of researchers and residents that I got to know over the year were among the smartest and kindest people I have met, and it was a true privilege to have gotten to work and become friends with them.
+And beyond the value the residency had for my own growth as an ML practitioner, the group of researchers and residents that I got to know over the year were among the smartest and kindest people I have met, and it was a true privilege to have worked and become friends with them.

+{%
+  include image
+  name="monterey_ride.jpg"
+  caption="Taking a break during a bike from Saratoga to Monterey."
+%}

 [1]: http://arxiv.org/abs/1505.07376